Markf1994/segretaria-digitale-backend/README.md

    ```
 3. Copy `.env.example` to `.env` and adjust the values as needed.

+If asynchronous database access becomes necessary later on, add `asyncpg` to
+`requirements.txt` and configure SQLAlchemy with its async engine.

 ## Required environment variables

 - `DATABASE_URL` – connection string for the PostgreSQL database.